FrankenCutters Homepage

 sheet for making the cutter I often write down how many

-minutes each phase of the operation took (cutting the
+minutes each phase of the operation took (cutting the copper

-numbers to estimate similar cutters accurately.
-This
+estimate similar cutters accurately.
+This is

-is especially useful for big things like multicutters.
+especially useful for big things like multicutters.

 I also created a database template (Microsoft Access) which I use sometimes for bigger items.
 It gives me a template with a lot of entry fields.
 I enter how many minutes for each operation, how many square inches of copper, how many cutters (for multicutters), time to add the handle, etc...
 I also have fields for the current cost of copper, and for dollars per hour for labor.
 It then calculates a selling price for that particular item. - The copper (or aluminum) price is a small percentage.of